bahrus/xtal-element/README.md

 <hello-world place="Mars"></hello-world>
 ```

-*carbon-copy* uses the very utility functions we've been painstakingly documenting so far, to do its thing.
+*carbon-copy* uses the very utility functions we've been painstakingly documenting so far (in the collapsed sections), to do its thing.

 Unfortunately, this way of defining custom elements doesn't make sense in our JS-centric world (sigh).

-In such a setting, the X base class, discussed below, is, I think, tolerable in a JS-centric world, and will be much more appealing if/when standards show some sympathy to the user.
+In such a setting, the X base class, discussed below, is, I think, tolerable in a JS-centric world, and will be much more appealing if/when standards show some HTML love.

 ### Low ceremony X base class